TheProgrammingMaestro/Calculator/README.md

 # Calculator
-This is a simple calculator and also must be used in an IDE.
+This is a simple calculator and also is command line.